Best RAM for gaming in 2023 – DDR5, DDR4, and DDR3

 Otherwise, you don’t really need to worry about it.
 As long as the CAS Latency number isn’t abnormally high in comparison to the RAM speed being presented (16 is a fairly common number for DDR4, for instance), you have nothing to worry about.
 All of our picks in this article are well within safe ranges and aren’t going to be bottlenecked by CAS Latency.

 Another common term you’ll see referenced is “Dual-Channel”.
-This is the most common RAM configuration in gaming PCs, and the best for most users.
+This is the most common RAM configuration in gaming PCs and the best for most users.
 Below, we’ll explain the main three configurations and what makes them different.

 - Single-Channel – Single-Channel RAM refers to a scenario in which all system RAM is inside a single RAM stick.
 This prevents the RAM stick from achieving its full potential speed, which can be a particularly harsh bottleneck for DDR3 RAM and lower-clocked DDR4 RAM.
 Always avoid this when possible.

 - Dual-Channel – Dual-Channel RAM refers to the scenario where two identical RAM sticks are run in the same system.
-In this scenario, the RAM sticks are able to work together and reach their full, rated RAM speeds.
+In this scenario, the RAM sticks are able to work together and reach their full-rated RAM speeds.
 This is ideal in all scenarios.

 - Quad-Channel – Quad-Channel RAM refers to – you guessed it – the scenario where 4 identical RAM sticks are run in the same system.
-While this does result in increased memory bandwidth, however, the performance gains are marginal-to-nonexistent, especially in games.
+While this does result in increased memory bandwidth, however, the performance gains are marginal to nonexistent, especially in games.
 The only reason to run QC RAM is if you’re upgrading the capacity of a pre-existing DC setup, not for performance.

 RAM Speed, and The Effect It Has

 Last but not least, let’s talk RAM speed.
 Some enthusiasts will claim that RAM speed makes no difference at all, and capacity is what matters.
 Others will claim that RAM is one of the most important upgrades you can make to your system, and if you’re running anything less than a Quad-Channel setup, you’re a fool.
 Neither of these statements is quite true… they both hold some truth, though.

 Capacity is definitely more important than RAM speed.
 It determines how much your PC is capable of handling at once.
 RAM speed also seems to make no meaningful impact on average or maximum FPS in games, which lends further credence to the idea that it doesn’t really matter that much.